Emerson, New Jersey: Education

-Emerson Jr./Sr. High School with 496 students in grades 7–12.New Jersey School Directory for the Emerson School District, New Jersey Department of Education.
-Accessed December 29, 2016.
+Emerson Junior-Senior High School with 461 students in grades 7-12.School Performance Reports for the Emerson Public School District, New Jersey Department of Education.
+Accessed September 1, 2025.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.Admissions, Bergen County Technical Schools.
-Accessed December 23, 2016.
+Accessed March 1, 2024.

-Assumption Academy is a parochial early childhood school that operates under the auspices of the Roman Catholic Archdiocese of Newark.Bergen County Elementary Schools, Roman Catholic Archdiocese of Newark.
-Accessed July 20, 2016.
-Assumption Academy closed its elementary school program for grades 1–8 in June 2012 due to declining enrollment, which it had been struggling to keep up for several years prior.
+Assumption Academy, which had operated under the auspices of the Roman Catholic Archdiocese of Newark, closed its elementary school program for grades 1–8 in June 2012 due to declining enrollment, which it had been struggling to keep up for several years prior.